chef-boneyard/jetty/README.md

 ## cargo.rb

 This recipe adds Cargo remote deploy support to the Jetty service by deploying the Cargo remote deployer app that is available at http://cargo.codehaus.org/Downloads .
 This recipe includes the default recipe.
+To establish a password, set a default attribute like so:

+  "default_attributes": {
+    "jetty": {
+      "cargo": {
+        "password": "cargo123"
+      }
+    }
+  },

 Usage
 =====